Appropriations 101

 Where are the House and Senate in the current appropriations process?

 Although Congress is supposed to complete a budget resolution to lay out fiscal principles and set an appropriations level, lawmakers have not adopted one.
-The Fiscal Responsibility Act includes instructions for the House Budget Committee chairman to formally submit discretionary spending limits for purposes of section 302 budget enforcement in lieu of a true budget resolution.
+The Fiscal Responsibility Act includes instructions for the House Budget Committee chair to formally submit discretionary spending limits for purposes of section 302 budget enforcement in lieu of a true budget resolution.

-To follow the progress of appropriations throughout this process, see our Appropriations Watch: FY 2024.
+To follow the progress of appropriations throughout this process, see our Appropriations Watch: FY 2025.